Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

 Multi-regional carriers are a great option when you have shipments spanning a few states, but do not need full coast-to-coast coverage.

 Though you can access the benefits of both National and Regional carriers (wider coverage, more focused network), you also get some of the cons (you’re a small fish in a bigger pond, and if you have freight outside their coverage, you may need to use another provider).

 Regional LTL carriers service a group of states within a defined area.

 They will typically have a strong presence and a dense network within their region, operating several facilities.
 Outside of their region, they generally do not offer coverage.
 They are a very common type of LTL carrier.

-When to use Regional LTL Carriers: if you have freight picking up and delivering within a Regional carrier’s coverage area, you may be able to access competitive pricing and high service.
+If you have freight picking up and delivering within a Regional carrier’s coverage area, you may be able to access competitive pricing and higher service.
 This is especially true if you have consistent LTL freight in a Regional carrier’s area.

-Potential drawbacks: it can more difficult to manage which carriers service which regions, and if you have shipments outside of their coverage area, you will need to source another provider.
+It can be more difficult to manage which carriers service which regions, and if you have shipments outside of their coverage area, you will need to source another provider.